-According to the National Center for Children in Povery (NCCP), “One in 10 youth has serious mental health problems that are severe enough to impair how they function at home, school, or in the community.”
-There are no two children with Autism Spectrum Disorders (ASD) or any disorder that affects them the same.
+According to the National Center for Children in Poverty (NCCP), “One in 10 youth has serious mental health problems that are severe enough to impair how they function at home, school, or in the community.”
+There are no two children with Autism Spectrum Disorder (ASD) or any disorder that affects them the same.
 So, how do we know how to treat each individual child?

-She has been teased and made fun of, her dad tries forcing her out of it and it only causes more problems.
+She has been teased and made fun of, and her dad tries forcing her out of it and it only causes more problems.
 Some people don’t seem to understand this is not a condition to grow out of and forcing change will only work to exacerbate her challenges.
-She has both a school counselor and an out of school counselor in which she sees on a regular, and it appears to be helping.
+She has both a school counselor and an out of school counselor which she sees on a regular, and it appears to be helping.
 Also, art and music have been a great therapeutic benefit along with taking care of the family pets.
-Some children may require medication, however, there are a number of other therapies that maybe instrumental in help you developing a holistic mental health plan for your child.
+Some children may require medication, however, there are a number of other therapies that may be instrumental in helping you develop a holistic mental health plan for your child.

 A school counselor should not only be supportive for the child but for the family of the child also.
 A child with a disorder is more likely to be teased and bullied, which can both be hard on the child and the family.
 A counselor should be another person the family can look to for support in times of need.

 One kind of therapy that has been showing great improvements in children and adults is animal-assisted therapy.
 It has helped result in educational, mental, motivational, and physical improvements.
 Children can easily make bonds with animals which teaches them and later helps them form bonds with other people as well.